MisukaM/GT3CourseArchiveEditor/README.md

 Last update updated the filenames of GT3 version, and a GT3 Beta course archive editor was added.

 Newest update modified the GT3 editor to use command line arguments.
+A warning, it no longer builds files with "_new" extension!